Menu

 • Civil engineering.

-Which sectors, in particular, are best for expatriates in Mauritius?
+Which sectors, in particular, are best for expats in Mauritius?

-Several sectors stand out from the rest by being particularly favorable to the recruitment of expatriate profiles: information technology, pharmaceuticals, financial services, education, construction and real estate.
+Several sectors stand out from the rest by being particularly favorable to the recruitment of foreign professionals: information technology, pharmaceuticals, financial services, education, construction, and real estate.

-Pharmaceutical sector: research and development in this sector is quickly evolving in Mauritius, especially since the government has set up various incentives and facilities for companies specializing in life sciences.
+Pharmaceutical sector: Research and development in Mauritius is quickly evolving, especially since the government has set up various incentives and facilities for companies specializing in life sciences.

-Education: Mauritius aspires to become a center of higher education in Africa and to reach 100,000 international students.
-To achieve this, it needs strong academic profiles.
+Education: Mauritius aspires to become a higher education hub in Africa and reach 100,000 international students.
+To achieve this, strong academic profiles are needed.

-Construction and real estate: These 2 sectors are among the economic pillars of Mauritius.
-The country continues to focus on real estate development, which is, overall, conducive to jobs in construction and property management.
+Construction and real estate: These two sectors are among the economic pillars of Mauritius.
+The country continues to focus on real estate development, which is overall conducive to jobs in construction and property management.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.